Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

-Imagine a friend tells you about a problem with her company over dinner.
-Together you sketch out a solution to it on a napkin.
+Imagine that a friend tells you about a problem with her company, over dinner.
+Together, you sketch out a solution to it on a napkin.

 We pushed out the first version of Crazy Egg after only a month to start collecting feedback.
 Then, each month, we released an improved version.

 Thanks to our quick release and constant collection of feedback, we had a decent product after only 6 months, which customers were happy to pay for.

 Not only that, but the press and buzz created from releasing the updates publicly helped us to create a waiting list of 10,000 people, by the time we launched Crazy Egg.

 Another example of a company who definitely nailed the feedback part is Instagram.